pymupdf/PyMuPDF/docs/textpage.rst

          (x0, y0, x1, y1, "word", block_no, line_no, word_no)

-      Everything wrapped in spaces is treated as a *"word"* with this method.

-      This is a high-speed method which e.g. allows extracting text from within a given rectangle.
+      Everything delimited by spaces is treated as a *"word"*.
+This is a high-speed method which e.g. allows extracting text from within given areas or recovering the text reading sequence.

       :rtype: list

    .. method:: extractHTML

-      Textpage content in HTML format.
+      Textpage content as a string in HTML format.
 This version contains complete formatting and positioning information.
 Images are included (encoded as base64 strings).
 You need an HTML package to interpret the output in Python.
 Your internet browser should be able to adequately display this information, but see :ref:`HTMLQuality`.

       :rtype: str